A herd of wild animals walking across a dry grass field

 Tanzania Visa Requirements

 Most nationalities require a visa.
 The e-Visa is the easiest option, though visa on arrival is available at major entry points.
+US citizens have a special requirement: they must apply for a Multiple Entry Visa ($100) even for a single trip.

 e-Visa Available